 More and more people are blending western medicine with natural remedies in order to keep from taking so many pills.
-Maybe you saw your grandparents carrying around a pill case so as not to miss one of their 20 pills a day for varying conditions and symptoms.
+Maybe you saw your grandparents carrying around a pill case to resolve varying conditions.
 If you are trying to avoid such a fate by seeking natural relief for vertigo, we’re here to help.
 First, we will look at some things you can do at home to reduce the frequency of vertigo with self-care.
-Then we will address a natural therapy that has helped hundreds of patients in case studies to break free from vertigo.
+Then we will address a natural therapy that has helped patients in case studies to break free from vertigo.

 Stress – A Primary Vertigo Trigger